 If you only have $10k invested in the Income Portfolio, you’ll be paying around 1.2% each year in fees!

 When you add up both the management fee and the expense ratio, the fees can be pretty hefty.
-As such, you’ll need to consider the fees carefully before investing in this portfolio!
+As such, you’ll want to consider the fees carefully before investing in this portfolio!

 You will not incur an estate tax with the Income Portfolio

-How do I withdraw from my Income Portfolio?
+How do I withdraw money from my Income Portfolio?

 Here’s how you can withdraw funds from your Income Portfolio: